frankvegadelgado/sat/README.md

 ./run.sh
 ```

-Finally, it would obtain in the console output (the answer 4 for **file.cnf**):
+Finally, it would obtain in the console output (the answer *true* for **file.cnf** which means this graph contains a Hamiltonian path):

 ```
 Starting....
 RUNNING TASK
-* EXECUTION TIME IN MILLISECONDS: 435
+* EXECUTION TIME IN MILLISECONDS: 477
-file.cnf: 4.0
+file.cnf: true
 Finished....
 ```